magomimmo/modern-cljs/doc/tutorial-20.md

-To adapt the `.gitignore` file to the new directories layout without loosing the `runners/phantomjs.js` file, remove the `testing` and `project` rules and add a new rule for the JS files.
+To adapt the `.gitignore` file to the new directories layout without loosing the `runners/phantomjs.js` file, remove the `testing` and `project` rules and modify the rule for the JS files as follows.

 ```bash
 ...